 I was also compelled to include floral chamomile tea to infuse this Bundt cake.
 The bright notes of lemon and orange evoke sunshine and made me think of a field of chamomile flowers under a blue sky.
-It’s not the first time I’ve baked with flowers, but chamomile holds a special place in my heart for its soothing properties and subtle flavor, for its childhood nostalgia of soothing stomachaches in some of the characters of my favorite stories like Peter Rabbit, when Peter is given chamomile tea after indulging too much in Mr. MacGregor’s garden.
+It’s not the first time I’ve baked with flowers, but chamomile is especially comforting for its soothing properties and subtle flavor, for its memories of soothing stomachaches in some of the characters of my favorite stories like Peter Rabbit, when Peter is given chamomile tea after indulging too much in Mr. MacGregor’s garden.
 Chamomile is super important in Chinese herbalism and cuisine, too!
 It’s truly a wonderfully delicious and simple cake that brings a lot of nostalgic flavors together for me and both sides of the family.
 Lastly, I chose to bake the pound cake in a Bundt pan because Bundt pans stand by themselves without further embellishment or frosting, and so the purity of the pound cake can really shine.

 If at some point you find yourself really wanting something fresh, sunshiney, and citrusy, or something floral and evocative, or an unfussy recipe that celebrates flavors of spring and summer, this cake might just be for you!
-Just make sure you wait to bake it until it’s not too hot and the heat wave has passed, which in a few weeks, it definitely will, as we slowly but surely get catapulted into autumn.
+During the cold, dark days of winter, the citrus flavor will provide a much-welcomed ray of sunshine to brighten this season.

 Orange Chamomile Bundt Cake